Louisiana residents thankful for small miracles after Ida

 “Divine intervention,” Amaldoss said, pressing his hands together and looking toward the sky.

+A week after Hurricane Ida struck, many in Louisiana continue to face food, water and gas shortages as well as power outages while battling heat and humidity.
+The storm was blamed for at least 16 deaths in Louisiana, Mississippi and Alabama.
+In the Northeast, Ida’s remnants dumped record-breaking rain and killed at least 50 people from Virginia to Connecticut.

-As Mass began, Amaldoss walked down the aisle of the church in his green robe, with just eight people spread among the pews.
+As Mass began Sunday, Amaldoss walked down the aisle of the church in his green robe, with just eight people spread among the pews.
 Instead, the seats brimmed with boxes of donated toothpaste, shampoo and canned vegetables.

 “For all the people whose lives are saved and all the people whose lives are lost, we pray for them,” he said.
 “Remember the brothers and sisters driven by the wind and the water.”